 Does the thought of figuring out how to use a baby sling have you all tied up in knots?
-Baby slings are a fun and practical way to wear your baby, but many moms find them daunting because it can take a bit of time to master the techniques.
+Baby slings are a fun and practical way to wear your baby, but many moms find them daunting because it can take time to master the techniques.

 The first time I used a ring sling, it was a disaster.
-I couldn’t seem to position my infant correctly and I was terrified I was going to hurt her.
-Thankfully I had a friend who was willing to show me the proper technique — she was my support system, and now it’s time that I pay it forward.
+I couldn’t seem to position my infant correctly, and I was terrified I would hurt her.
+Thankfully I had a friend willing to show me the proper technique.
+She was my support system, and now it’s time that I pay it forward.

-In this article, we are going to dive into everything ring sling related.
-We’ll talk about why you should choose a ring sling, and why you might prefer other options instead.
-We’ll go over safety considerations, common questions and tips, and we will give you step-by-step instructions on how to do several types of carries.
+In this article, we will dive into everything related to ring slings.
+We’ll talk about why you should choose a ring sling and why you might prefer other options instead.
+We’ll go over safety considerations, common questions, and babywearing tips, and we’ll give you step-by-step instructions on how to do several types of carries.

 The Rundown on Ring Slings

-First things first, what exactly is a ring sling?
-A ring sling is a long strip of fabric, available in a wide variety of patterns and colors, that is secured at your shoulder with a set of rings.
-This makes a sling that securely allows you to carry your baby while taking pressure off of your arms and back (source).
+First things first — what exactly is a ring sling?
+A ring sling is a long strip of fabric similar to a baby wrap.
+Ring slings are available in a wide variety of patterns and colors and are secured at your shoulder with a set of rings.
+This creates a sling or pouch that allows you to carry your baby securely while taking pressure off your arms and back (1).

-A ring sling’s advantages go far beyond its fabric option.
-It allows you to have skin-to-skin contact with your baby while allowing you to communicate with your little one.
+A ring sling’s advantages go far beyond its fabric options.
+It allows you to have skin-to-skin contact while you carry and communicate with your little one.

 It’s also a hands-free carry option.
 You don’t have to use a stroller, which gives you access to the stairs when you’re out instead of having to search for a ramp or elevator.

-That doesn’t mean a ring sling is without its disadvantages though.
-In hot weather, they can become uncomfortable for both you and your baby, and if you have a lot to carry, it can become an impractical option.
+That doesn’t mean a ring sling is without its disadvantages.
+In hot weather, ring slings can become uncomfortable for you and your baby, and if you have a lot to carry, it can become an impractical option.